Ginger Honey Baked Pears

 1. Preheat the oven to 350 degrees.

-2. Cut off the top 1/3 of the pear and put aside.
-Cut out the core of the bottom part of the pear. making a hole but leaving the bottom and outside intact.
-Place the pears and their tops on a glass or ceramic dish.
+2. Cut off the top 1/3 of the pear and put it aside.
+Hollow out the core of the pear.
+Place the pears on a glass or ceramic dish.

-3. In a small bowl- combine the honey, ginger, and water, and any of the optional ingredients of your choice (heat this mixture to help dissolve the honey if needed.)
+3. In a small bowl, combine the honey, ginger, water, and any optional ingredients of your choice (heat this mixture to help dissolve the honey if needed).

-4. Place the ginger mixture inside the pears and replace the top on each pear, restoring its original shape.
+4. Place the ginger mixture inside the pears.
 Brush the sauce on the outside of the pear as well.
 Save 2 teaspoons of the sauce for later.

-6. Take the pears out of the oven for a moment and drizzle with the remaining sauce, and return to the oven and broil on high for 3-5 minuyes, until the glaze has cartelized.
+6. Remove the pears from the oven for a moment, drizzle with the remaining sauce, and return them to the oven.
+Broil on high for 3-5 minutes, until the glaze has caramelized.

 7. Serve warm and enjoy!